 We picked out the key players being spoken about online and classified them into Retail, D2C and Department Stores.
 Then, we analyzed their performance metrics such as Visits, Visit duration, Mobile visits rate, and Instagram engagement rates.

 D2C Plus-size brands such as Eloquii, Ella & Oak, etc., drive the highest engagement among all other categories on Instagram.
-The category leader, Ella & Oak, drives 200% more engagement than the category average!
+The category leader, Ella & Oak, drives 200% more attention than the category average!

 Non-plus D2C brands (Adore Me, Thirdlove, etc.) and Retail chains (Forever 21, Anthropologie, etc.) come in second, with comparable engagement rates.
 Savage x Fenty and ASOS emerge as leaders in their respective categories.